Data privacy: how it's impacting your marketing

 Chris Lambert

-Chris, our Digital Marketing Lead is always searching for new digital growth opportunities.
+Chris, our Senior Paid Media Lead is always searching for new digital growth opportunities.
 Whether it's new trending keywords on Paid Search or exciting new ad formats on social media, Chris is here to level up your online marketing presence and grow your business.

 growing shopify giants